 Growth drivers

-• ↗YouTube subscriptions and premium content monetization
+↗YouTube growth through premium subscriptions and improved monetization

 Risks

-2 / 10
+2 / 11

 Profitability